MateuszStefek/mateuszstefek.github.io/_posts/2019-03-17-Java-habits-in-Kotlin.md

 }
 ```

-It's obvious what is the scope of the helper function,
+It's obvious what the scope of the helper function is,
-so there is less chance it gets lost in a large class.
+so there is less chance that it gets lost in a large class.

 The inner function uses less parameters, as it can access all variables in the scope of the outer function.
-In the example, I didn't have to pass the `customer` object (explicitly, as the compiler probably does it for me).
+`calculateTotalPrice` doesn't have to pass the `customer` object
+(explicitly, as the compiler probably does it in the compiled code).

-The price for this solution is that it violates two primal instincts of a good Java programmer:
+The price for this technique is that it violates two primal instincts of a good Java programmer:
 the fear of long functions and the fear of many levels of indentation.
 You should expect some complaints during code review and need to
 argue for not including the length of the inner function when counting the lines of the outer functions.

-This technique has some limits - it works best when the main function fits in a screen (vertically).
+There are some limits - nested functions works best when the main function still fits in a screen, vertically.

 # 4. Standard Java functional interfaces